cassiewatsonn/anotherTextEditor/README.md

 ## Installation

-To install this package, you will gather the files from the [NoSQL-Social GitHub Respoitory by Cassandra Watson](https://github.com/cassiewatsonn/NoSQL-Social).
-Once you have all of the files, navigate to your terminal and input 'npm install'.
-This will install all the packages needed from the package.json file.
+To install this text editor, navigate to the [Just Another Text Editor Link](https://) and click on the install button on the top left of the screen.
+See the picture below:

 ## Usage